 - Culture: An organization’s culture is embedded in its networks.
 Networks can effectively resist or enable culture change.

-- Mergers & Acquisitions: If networks don’t become integrated after a merger or acquisition, the organizations won’t achieve desired synergies or cost savings.
+- Mergers & Acquisitions: If networks don’t integrate well after a merger or acquisition, the organizations won’t achieve desired synergies or cost savings.

 - Innovation: Bringing the people with the right skill sets together from across networks improves innovation.